NZMSA/2023-Phase-2/software-development/README.md

   -  A back-end API or service layer
   -  A persistent database

 Otherwise, the goal is simple - to build a fully functional full-stack application that does something awesome.
-You can talk to reddit API (RIP 👻 - that's no longer free), or discord API (yay, that's still free), or any third API of your choice to source any additional data you may or may not need.
+You can talk to the Reddit API (RIP 👻 - that's no longer free), or the Discord API (yay, that's still free), or any third API of your choice to source any additional data you may or may not need.

-The submission format will be a ten minute presentation with your live, deployed application, where you will be marked on the following criteria:
+The submission format will be a ten-minute presentation with your live, deployed application, where you will be marked on the following criteria:
 - Look and feel of the application UI
 - Responsiveness and UX
 - Authentication/Application security
 - Offline behaviour
-- Mobile device compatability
+- Mobile device compatibility
 - Complexity of the application
 - Cool factor 😎, or how awesome your idea is
 - A walkthrough of your codebase

-## Frond-end Application
+## Front-end Application
 ---
 We have put up some basic examples of how you may wish to structure your application components (see `TodoCard` and `TodoList`, and a basic implementation of storybook stories.
 You can find the examples in the front-end project.
 There are also some examples of how you can and should use something like redux toolkit (RTK) and RTK Query to handle your state, as well as an example of how to wire those together (see `App.tsx`).